-- The minimum wage for 18 to 24 years olds is between €9.04 to €11.30 depending on your age. - In general, your maximum average working week cannot be more than 48 hours. - You are entitled to take breaks while you are at work and have rest periods between working days or nights. - You have the right to be treated equally regardless of gender, civil status, family status, sexual orientation, age, disability, race, religious belief, or membership of the Traveller community. - You are entitled to up to 3 days of sick leave in a year, paid at 70% of your gross salary.
+- The minimum wage for 18 to 24 year olds is between €10.80 and €13.50. - In general, your maximum average working week cannot be more than 48 hours. - You are entitled to take breaks while you are at work and have rest periods between working days or nights. - You have the right to be treated equally regardless of gender, civil status, family status, sexual orientation, age, disability, race, religious belief, or membership of the Traveller community. - You are entitled to up to 3 days of sick leave in a year, paid at 70% of your gross salary.
 This is capped at €110. - Full-time employees are entitled to 4 weeks paid annual leave each year.